Post-16 (16-19 year olds)

 Entitlement will need to be reassessed on an annual basis and necessary evidence must be supplied

-Please take a look at our ‘How to apply’ page or contact us on 01743 253049 or email email@example.com should you have any queries or require further assistance.
+Please take a look at our ‘How to apply’ page or email email@example.com should you have any queries or require further assistance.

 We assess every young person on their individual needs.
 The obligations that apply to school transport derive from the Education and Inspections Act 2006, (in particular section 508 A-G), and the Department for Education post-16 transport to education and training guidance.